Samuel De Champlain Bridge - Frequently Asked Questions

 Built in 1962, the Champlain Bridge was not designed to handle today's high volume of traffic.
 The use of de-icing salt has also contributed to corrosion and the degradation of concrete.

-While current investments will keep the Champlain Bridge safe until it is replaced in 2018, a new crossing is required for the long term.
+While current investments kept the Champlain Bridge safe until it was replaced, a new crossing was required for the long term.

 Several studies and reports were used to make the decision to build a new bridge.

 In particular, the Pre-feasibility Study Concerning the Replacement of the Existing Champlain Bridge provided advice and information on whether replacing the bridge was the best option.
 The study examined bridge and tunnel options, and evaluated transportation needs, traffic demands, environmental aspects, implementation modes and financial considerations.